 For full-semester courses, students may change their grade option, if applicable, through the second week of the semester.
 After that, grading options cannot be changed.
-Grade option change deadlines for other terms (i.e. summer and half-semester) can be found at onestop.umn.edu.
-For more information about grading policies, see section 5.4 University Senate Uniform Grading and Transcript Policy.
+Grade option change deadlines for

 Adding a Course

 No approval is required to add a course during the first week of classes.
 Instructor approval is required during week two.
 After the second week of classes, instructor and college scholastic committee approval is required.
 Deadlines for adding a course for other terms (i.e. summer and half-semester) can be found at onestop.umn.edu.